Veritogen/ADM-HW5-G30/README.md

 -The average node degree.
 Is the graph dense?

 In the **second research question**, given a category  as input we want to rank all of the nodes in V according to requested criteria and we obtain a block-ranking, where the blocks are represented by the categories.
+Then we sort the articles that are contained in the categories by a score.

-Both the research questions are in the following (name).ipynb file
+Both the research questions are in the following HW5.ipynb file.
+The functions we used are contained in the functs.py file.

 ## Group members: Ziba Khani, Hannes Engelhardt, Giulia Maslov